eimerperalta/html-css-course/README.md

 # html-css-course
-Small project to help me learn HTML and CSS based on this YT course: https://www.youtube.com/watch?v=G3e-cpL7ofc
+Small project to help me learn HTML and CSS based on this course: https://github.com/SuperSimpleDev/html-css-course/